j4n-co/wikimedia-styleguide-hugo-test/exampleSite/content/visual-style/colors/index.md

   {{< swatch name="Yellow30"  hex="#ac6600" rgb="RGB 172, 102, 0" hsb="HSB 36, 100%, 67%" wcag="AA" >}}
 {{< /swatch_section >}}

-### Additional colors
+## Additional colors

 Some use cases, such as charts and data visualization, may need a broader color palette.
-Make sure to aim for level AA contrast (4.5:1) when extending the default palette.
-Also try to test how they are perceived at different color vision deficiency conditions.
+Aim for level AA contrast (4.5:1) when extending the default palette.
+Make sure to test how these colors are perceived at different color vision deficiency conditions.